-As of July 2018, we downloaded matched mRNA-seq BAM files and Infinium HumanMethylation 450k BeadChip array data for 5,284 patients across 11 cancer types, BLCA, BRCA, COAD, ESCA, KIRC, LUAD, LUSC, PRAD, SKCM, STAD, and UCEC in TCGA database.
+As of July 2018, we downloaded matched mRNA-seq BAM files and Infinium HumanMethylation 450k BeadChip array data for 5,284 patients across 11 cancer types, Bladder Urothelial Carcinoma (BLCA), Breast invasive carcinoma (BRCA), Colon adenocarcinoma (COAD), Esophageal carcinoma (ESCA), Kidney renal clear cell carcinoma (KIRC), Lung adenocarcinoma (LUAD), Lung squamous cell carcinoma (LUSC), Pancreatic adenocarcinoma (PRAD), Skin Cutaneous Melanoma (SKCM), Stomach adenocarcinoma (STAD), and Uterine Corpus Endometrial Carcinoma (UCEC) in TCGA database.
 An average of 480 patient samples per cancer type was analyzed.

 Predicting polyA usage in TCGA RNA-seq data based on our colon cancer cell line model

 A 3’ polyA-seq is not available in the TCGA database.
 Thus, the polyA isoform usage at each 546 APA gene was inferred from the RNA-Seq BAM files.
-Under the assumption that when two pA sites exist, the read depth in a region shared by two isoforms is higher than a region uniquely transcribed by either of one, we define a pair of genomic region at each 546 APA gene observed from the polyA-seq data from our colon cancer cell line model (Supplementary Table 3).
-Incorporating with a gene model (e.g., Ensembl GRCh37.87) and the polyA site positions appeared in the 546 APA genes, we prepared a total of 651 pairs of genomic regions (Supplementary Table X) in a proximity of the pA sites in a way that, from matched RNA-seq BAM files to our polyA-seq data, the mean depth ratio between the pair of genomic regions for testing is proportional to the polyA usage rate.
-Each pair has two genomic regions: 1) 5’ upstream regions where both proximal and distal isoform commonly share and 2) 3’ downstream region solely used by only one polyA isoform, respectively.
+Under the assumption that when two pA sites exist, the read depth in a region shared by two isoforms is higher than a region uniquely transcribed by either of one, we manually define at least one pair of genomic regions for each of the 546 APA gene observed from the polyA-seq data from our colon cancer cell line model (Table S3).
+Incorporating with a gene model (e.g., Ensembl GRCh37.87) and the polyA site positions appeared in the 546 APA genes, we prepared a total of 651 pairs of genomic regions in a proximity of the pA sites in a way that, from matched RNA-seq BAM files to our polyA-seq data, the mean depth ratio between the pair of genomic regions for testing is proportional to the polyA usage rate.
+Each pair has two genomic regions: 1) 5' upstream regions where both proximal and distal isoform commonly share and 2) 3’ downstream region solely used by only one polyA isoform, respectively.

-For RNA-seq quality control, we sorted genes by the FPKM-UQ (Fragments Per Kilobase of transcript per Million mapped reads upper quartile) value already available from NCI (National Cancer Institute) Genomic Data Commons (GDC) and considered the genes confidently expressed.
+For RNA-seq quality control, we sorted genes by the FPKM-UQ (Fragments Per Kilobase of transcript per Million mapped reads upper quartile) [https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx153/4590144] value already available from NCI (National Cancer Institute) Genomic Data Commons (GDC) and considered the genes confidently expressed.
 We retained the genes whose FPKM-UQ value is within 8,000 from the top for further analysis.
 Relative polyA usage rate was directly estimated from the ratio of the read depth between the pair of the genomic region in TCGA mRNA-seq BAM files.
 Cases in which the mean depth in the downstream (unique) region is greater than the one in common were excluded from further analysis.